-5.2 Teams
+5. Teams

-- a) All Teams will appoint a Manager/Captain who must be a current BFA member and who will submit the Team name (and Secondary names if applicable) to the Membership Secretary for approval.
-If acceptable this name will be registered with the BFA and no other Team will be permitted to use it or derivatives thereof. - b) Dogs may not be entered for racing in more than one team at an open/multi-breed BFA Sanctioned Tournament Dogs may not take part in starters, intermediate or fun events on the same day as they are entered in open/multi-breed.
-See also 5.7a) c) and d) - c) Team members shall not be prohibited from training with other teams. - d) A dog may change teams at any time to compete with another Team, but after this change it may not change teams again for a period of 6 months (e.g. a dog races with Team A on 1st April 2016 so it is free to race with Team B on 1st October 2016).
-The owner/handler must inform the membership secretary of any such change.
+- 5.1 All Teams will appoint a Manager/Captain who must be a current BFA member and who will submit the Team name (and Secondary names if applicable) to the Membership Secretary for approval.
+If acceptable this name will be registered with the BFA and no other Team will be permitted to use it or derivatives thereof. - 5.2 Dogs may not be entered for racing in more than one team at an open/multi-breed BFA Sanctioned Tournament.
+Dogs may not take part in starters, intermediate or fun events on the same day as they are entered in open/multi-breed.